Accountant Experiences in Dynamics 365 Business Central

 After you send the invitation, the user account is automatically added to the directory as a guest.

-Next, you must assign the new guest user a license to Business Central.
+Next, you must assign the new guest user a licence to Business Central.

 To give your accountant access to your Business Central